HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Quantum Network

 Now let $\Pi_{(0,3)}$ swap wires $0$ and $3$.
 Then

 Taking the reduced state on wires $(0,1)$ and using $\Tr_{q}\ket{\psi^-}\bra{\psi^-}=\tfrac{I}{2}$ gives

 Therefore, the two states cannot be proportional (even up to a global phase):

-Thus, a two points per pair encoding is not necessarily permutation equivariant.
+Thus, a two-point-per-pair encoding is not necessarily permutation equivariant.
 The pair selective scheme \eqref{eq:pair-select-enc} is the effective compromise used in our experiments: with $n$ qubits arranged into $n/2$ singlet pairs, one can encode $n/2$ points while maintaining permutation equivariance.